 This is a small charismatic place with just a few tables and is always full.
-They make their own pasta from scratch so it’s super fresh, and they have a lovely veggie and seafood appetizer buffet.
+They make their own pasta from scratch so it’s super fresh, and they have delicious veggie and seafood appetizer options as well.
 The homemade spaghetti with pistachio pesto sauce and cherry tomatoes always hits the spot, as doesn’t the Norma pasta with aubergine-eggplant and ricotta mozzarella cheese.

 They also have meat and fish dishes, and a nice list of wines.
 Very reasonably priced, but be sure to book ahead as it’s a favorite with the locals as well (every time we’ve gone it’s been full and they’ve had to turn people away).